 We live in the age of information overload.
 Having such abundant knowledge at our fingertips can be overwhelming—and nutritional knowledge is no exception.
-Thanks to the incredible breadth of resources at our disposal in the natural health space, parsing out the perfect nutritional plan can seem like a full-time job.
+Thanks to the incredible breath of resources at our disposal in the natural health space, parsing out the perfect nutritional plan can seem like a full-time job.

 The pros and cons of fat consumption are perhaps more hotly debated than any other food category.